Boiled kala chana

 Sprouted and boiled kala chana

-Combine the sprouted kala chana, water and salt in a pressure cooker, mix well and pressure cook for 3 whistles.
+Combine the sprouted kala chana, water and salt in a deep bowl, mix well and cook for 10 to 12 minutes or till they are cooked.
 Drain and use as required.
 Sprouted and boiled Kala Chana are used in curries, subzis, pulaos and snacks like Oats Chaat, Kala Chana Ambti etc.